Fingertips/nap/README.md

 # Nap

-It be an extremely simple REST library, yo!
+Nap is an extremely simple REST client for Ruby.
+It was built to quickly fire off HTTP requests without having to research net/http internals.

 ## Example